 '''

 $ find pyapp -type f | grep -v .git

 .cargo/config

 Cargo.toml

-Cargo.lock

 build.rs

-pyapp.exe.manifest

-pyapp-manifest.rc

 pyoxidizer.bzl

 src/main.rs

 '''

 The Cargo.toml file is the configuration file for the Rust project.
 Read more in the official Cargo documentation.
 The magic lines in this file to enable PyOxidizer are the following: